Oxford has a vibrant international community and welcomes applications from students across the globe.

-The University’s Student Information and Advisory Service provide a number of services to students including cultural awareness workshops and a ‘Meet and Greet’ service at Heathrow airport.
-At the beginning of the autumn term, the University holds an Orientation Day for students who are new to the UK, offering practical information sessions to help you settle into life in Oxford.
+At the beginning of the autumn term, the University holds an Orientation Programme for students who are new to the UK, offering practical information sessions to help you settle into life in Oxford.